- Instructions for Form 1120-IC-DISC - Introductory Material

 A portion of the payments made by a corporation to key personnel that exceeds their usual compensation may not be deductible.
 This occurs when the corporation has an agreement (golden parachute) with these key employees to pay them these excess amounts if control of the corporation changes.
 See section 280G and Regulations section 1.280G-1.
 Also, see the instructions for line 1i, later.

-Business start-up and organizational costs.
+Election to deduct business start-up and organizational costs.

 Limitations on deductions related to property leased to tax-exempt entities.

 If an IC-DISC leases property to a governmental or other tax-exempt entity, it may not claim deductions related to the property to the extent that they exceed the IC-DISC's income from the lease payments (tax-exempt-use loss).
 Amounts disallowed may be carried over to the next tax year and treated as a deduction with respect to the property for that tax year.
-See section 470 for more details and exceptions.
+See section 470 for exceptions.

 See the Instructions for Form 1120 and Pub.
 542 for limitations that apply to contributions.